noahehall/theBookOfNoah/0current/aws/exams/services/lambda.md

 - runtime: e.g. nodejs
 - architecture: x86/64 vs arm64
 - permissions
+  - what services is this fn allowed to interact with
 - execution role
   - new role
   - existing role